yenpraja610/js-function-context-this/README.md

 // this === deathstar
 ```

 **Context**: `this` refers to the passed object.
+Here you would say "the
+ object receives the method".

 ### Constructor Invocation Pattern

 Any function may act as a constructor for new object instances.
+New object
-New object instances may be constructed with the `"new"` keyword while invoking a function.
+instances may be constructed with the `"new"` keyword while invoking a
+function.

-Constructors are very similar to Ruby class constructors, in that they represent proper nouns within our application.
-Therefore they should follow the convention of capitalized names:
+Constructors are very similar to Ruby class constructors, in that they
+represent proper nouns within our application.
+Therefore they should follow
+the convention of capitalized names:

 ```js
 function Deathstar() {